Adam-Vandervorst/PyBHV/README.md

 ## Note
 This repository is highly active, and a work-in-progress.
 Do expect changes to the naming, and even features to be swapped for more elegant alternatives.

+Also works with PyPy.
+Use the vanilla Python implementation.
+The numeric operations are slower than on CPython, but the symbolic ones are way faster.